pravega/pravega/README.md

 - Java 11+

  In spite of the requirements of using JDK 11+ to build this project, `client` artifacts (and its dependencies) must be compatible with a *Java 8* runtime.
 All other components are built and ran using JDK11+.

+The `clientJavaVersion` project property determines the version used to build the client (defaults to *8*).
 ## Building Pravega

 Checkout the source code: